• Nov 21, 2025

 Why is KYB important for compliance and risk management?

-KYB helps AML-regulated companies understand whether their partners, corporate customers, or suppliers are:
+KYB helps obliged entities to fulfil AML/CFT requirements and understand whether their partners, corporate customers, or suppliers are:

 • Presenting money laundering and terrorist financing risks